 Quick Facts About Yellow Bell Peppers

-- In botanical terms, the bell pepper is technically a fruit, but for culinary purposes, they are considered veggies.
+- The bell pepper is technically a fruit in botanical terms, but they are considered veggies for culinary purposes.

-- Bell peppers are native to South America and Central America.
+- The bell peppers are native to South America and Central America.

-- The seeds for bell peppers were brought to Spain, back in 1493, and after that people have spread them to other countries in Europe and Asia.
+- Seeds for bell peppers were brought to Spain back in 1493, and after that, people have spread them to other countries in Europe and Asia.

-- The common colors of bell peppers are: red, yellow, orange, and green.
-There are other color varieties, such as dark purple, white, lavender, and brown.
+- The standard colors of bell peppers are: red, yellow, orange, and green.
+There are also other color variations, such as dark purple, white, lavender, and brown.

-- China produces the highest amount of bell peppers worldwide; after that on the list are Turkey, Mexico, USA, and Indonesia
+- China produces the highest amount of bell peppers worldwide; then, Turkey, Mexico, the USA, and Indonesia are on the list.